How To Make Ermine Frosting: Your Complete Guide

 STEP 1 | MAKE SWEETENED FLOUR PASTE

-WHY: The secret to a super smooth texture on your Ermine buttercream is evenly distributed starch granules contained within the flour.
-To do this, we’re going to whisk the entire time during the heating step continually.
+WHY: The secret to a super smooth texture on your Ermine buttercream is evenly distributed starch granules within the flour.
+To do this, we will continuously whisk the entire time during the heating step.
 Be sure to scrape the corners of your pan; this tends to be a collecting area for thickened paste.
-Doing this step well greatly reduces the risk of a clumpy flour paste and buttercream.
+This step greatly reduces the risk of a clumpy flour paste and buttercream.

 HOW:

-In a shallow pan, add the flour and sugar (1a); whisk until combined, then add the cold milk and whisk again (1b).
-Using cold milk ensures you can properly disperse the sugar and flour before it starts to cook; this prevents clumping of the final flour paste.
+In a shallow pan, add the flour and sugar (1a); whisk until combined, then add the cold milk and heavy cream.
+Whisk until the flour is evenly distributed (1b).
+Using cold milk ensures you can properly disperse the sugar and flour before they start to cook, preventing the final flour paste from clumping.

 Place the pan atop medium-low heat and whisk the entire time.
-Here you can see I whisked so vigorously and constantly that bubbles started to form before it started to even thicken (1c).
+Here, you can see I whisked so vigorously and constantly that bubbles formed before it even thickened (1c).
 (By the way, these bubbles are from milk proteins and make up the foam that tops your lattes. 😉)

 STEP 2 | ALLOW PASTE TO COOL.